China to impose sanctions on U.S. firms over Taiwan arms sales

 A spokesman for Boeing said in an emailed statement that the company’s partnership with China’s aviation community had long-term benefits and that Boeing remained committed to it.

-Reporting by Yew Lun Tian, Gabriel Crossley and Stella Qiu; Editing by Clarence Fernandez and Tomasz Janowski
+Reporting by Yew Lun Tian, Gabriel Crossley and Stella Qiu; Editing by Clarence Fernandez, Tomasz Janowski and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.